JimDesu/basis-lang/spec.md

 The empty form `${}` is a single token denoting a construct with no field entries; vacuously all-Literal under Rule 1, it is an Aggregate Literal.
 It is well-formed in two cases: when the LHS type is a record or object whose every field is defaulted (via `=` declarations, &sect;7.10), in which case the literal constructs the all-defaulted value; and when the LHS type is a variant, in which case the literal produces the variant's absent state.
 The variant case is equivalent to bare introduction `# T x` with no initializer (&sect;7.2): both forms produce an absent-state variant slot, and a programmer may use either at any contextually-typed variant LHS position.

 **Field-name nominal matching.** The typechecker matches the construct's field names to the LHS type's declared field names.
 The matching is nominal, not positional: `${y <- 2, x <- 1}` and `${x <- 1, y <- 2}` are equivalent for an LHS type whose declared fields are `x` then `y`.
 Repeated field names are rejected at parse time.
 Field names not declared on the LHS type generate a compiler warning and are silently dropped at runtime; the discrepancy surfaces to the user without defeating tooling that emits constructs from heterogeneous sources.
-Required fields must be present unless covered by a default (`=` declaration, &sect;7.10); a defaulted field may be omitted with a suppressible warning.
+Required fields must be present unless covered by a default (`=` declaration, &sect;7.10); a defaulted field may be omitted with a suppressible warning, its default expression evaluated **at construction time**, at the construct site, and the value placed as though written.
 Variant-typed fields are always required, with `_` as the absent value (&sect;7.16).

 **Positional form under contextual clarity.** The positional surface `${value, value, ...}` is admitted when the LHS type is contextually explicit &mdash; when the typechecker can determine the LHS type at the construct's position without reference to its contents.
 The contextually-clear positions are: